3 The theory

 Note

-P values do not tell you anything about how reproducible your findings are – recall the 10 students who performed \(n=3\) experiments but only 8 found the correct mean.
+P values do not tell you anything about how reproducible your findings are.
 P values only tell you how likely it is to observe the data you have just collected.
 If you perform the entire study again, there is no guarantee based on this P value (however small it is) that you will get the same or even a low P value again.
 Power analysis tells us how to improve the reproducibility of a study.

 3.6.1 Correcting for multiple comparisons